 Hybrid Approach (informative)

 In the hybrid approach, we wish to combine the advantages of the PCR-sealed and third party approaches described above.
-Each time the vTPM is saved, we the symmetric key twice: once with a set of PCR constraints, and the other .
-The is sent to the trusted party, which updates its most recent data for this vTPM; the sealed blob with PCR constraints is stored locally.
+Each time the vTPM is saved, we encrypt the symmetric key twice: once sealed with a set of PCR constraints as in 9.3.3, and the other encrypted for a trusted party as in 9.3.4.
+The second encrypted blob is sent to the trusted party, which updates its most recent data for this vTPM; the sealed blob with PCR constraints is stored locally.
 On a normal vTPM boot, the PCR-constrained data is used, giving us all of the security guarantees we expect of a PCR-sealed boot process and eliminating the need for realtime network connectivity.
 (As discussed in section 9.6, we do not necessarily expect a vTPM to be saved every time it is used, so we can often benefit from not needing network access even when we expect to save data remotely on occasion.)
 However, in the event that the vTPM or its underlying software is updated or otherwise modified, breaking PCR constraints in an unexpected fashion, we can still retrieve our vTPM data by requesting access from our trusted third party, who will appraise the system and determine whether or not the data should be released.

+The hybrid approach improves the recoverability and resilience of the fragile PCR-sealing approach, but means that we can take advantage of the speed and lack of network dependency of that same approach in the normal case, only using the third party’s approval as a fallback mechanism when the local PCR values change unexpectedly but for non-malicious reasons.
+The hybrid approach can also be used to provide resilience against a lost physical machine, in combination with externally backed up data.
+(See 9.8 for more extensive discussion of backup.).

+When using the hybrid approach, the vEC must include both the PCR information and any update policies for the local release of data, and the public key for the trusted party, since an appraiser will need to trust both release policies in order to trust the vTPM..

 Binding secrets to an agent (informative)

+This approach is similar to the trusted third party approach of 9.3.4, but in this case, the trusted party is on the same system as the vTPM, and its trustworthiness is guaranteed by pTPM PCR state.
+It takes advantage of the fact that it can be easier to measure simple components in a predictable fashion than complex ones.

 In this approach, the vTPM secrets are bound to a pTPM key belonging to a software agent on the local platform, which in turn is bound to PCRs.
 Using this level of indirection, an agent whose security can be identified by PCR values is trusted to make the decision on the VMM and its configuration settings, perhaps based on signatures, and it then provides the key to the vPlatform Manager if it passes the agent’s assessment of trustworthiness.

 Such an agent would have to be stable, so as to avoid problems with brittleness of the PCRs that represent its state, and would also have to not be susceptible to the ravages of a hacked VMM.
 Such an agent might be provided with these characteristics by launching it using DRTM before the launch of the VMM itself.